raadlak/raadlak.github.io/TimeSeries.md

 We may use the data (with imputed values) to build another model for making predictions (forecasting). <br>
 Thus, we do not mind some imperfections to better resemble real data.
 Additionally, since we may not know the true nature of the missing data, the goal is to get a decent estimate

-**Multivariate Imputation by Chained Equation** implementation in InterativeImputer class
+ultivariate Imputation by Chained Equationimplementation in InterativeImputer class

 The basic idea is to treat each variable with missing values as the dependent variable in a regression, with some or all of the remaining variables as its predictors. <br>
-The MICE procedure cycles through these models, fitting each in turn, then uses a procedure called **“predictive mean matching” (PMM)** to generate random draws from the predictive distributions determined by the fitted models. <br>
+The MICE procedure cycles through these models, fitting each in turn, then uses a procedure called predictive mean matching” (PMM)to generate random draws from the predictive distributions determined by the fitted models. <br>
 These random draws become the imputed values for one imputed data set.

 By default, each variable with missing variables is modeled using a linear regression with main effects for all other variables in the data set. <br> Note that even when the imputation model is linear, the PMM procedure preserves the domain of each variable. <br> Thus, for example, if all observed values for a given variable are positive, all imputed values for the variable will always be positive. <br> The user also has the option to specify which model is used to produce imputed values for each variable.